Education and Community Outreach

 Center for Civic Education – The Center specializes in civic/citizenship education, law-related education, and international educational exchange programs.
 Programs focus on the U.S. Constitution and Bill of Rights; American political traditions and institutions at the federal, state, and local levels; constitutionalism; civic participation; and the rights and responsibilities of citizens.

-Delaware Attorney General’s Office – This site has resources and information for teachers and students, including information on the AG’s Speaker’s Bureau and Job Shadowing Program.
+Delaware Attorney General’s Office – This site has resources and information for teachers and students, including information on making a career in Public Service attainable and volunteer programs.

 Delaware Law Related Education Center – This site has information about a number of law-related education programs as well as lesson plans and links to additional resources.